SCDH/oxbytei/README.md

 - **Places**: Set `placeName/@ref` similarly
 - **Bibliographical references**: Set `bibl/@corresp` similarly, too.
-- **Annotations**: Surround the user selection with empty `<anchor>` elements carrying unique IDs and then call an XSL transformation for adding an `<span>` referencing the anchors somewhere else in the document.
-Also select `span/@ana` from `<interp>`s in the document or somewhere else.
+- **Annotations**: Surround the user selection with empty `<anchor>` elements carrying unique IDs and then insert a `<span>` referencing the anchors somewhere else in the document.
+Also select `span/@ana` from `<interp>` elements in the document or somewhere else or a prefix definition.
 - **Critical apparatus**: Depending on what is stated in `<variantEncoding>` a new apparatus entry is correctly generated from the user selection and inserted into the document.
-The selected text goes into the `<lem>`.
-Supported variant encodings: **all** but external location-referenced.
+The selected text goes into `<lem>`.
+Supported variant encodings: **all** but external location-referenced. `@wit` can be selected based on the witnesses registered via `sourceDesc/listWit//witness`.

 on the road map: